barryclark/jekyll-now/_posts/2021-2-28-Kubectl-M1-Macbook.md

 Unfortunately... 'brew install kubectl' and 'brew install helm3' didn't want to play nice with my shiny new laptop...

-According to this [github issue] (https://github.com/kubernetes/kubernetes/issues/97550#issue-775380450), all we need to do is add 'arm64' as a supported platform, then build from source
+According to this [github issue](https://github.com/kubernetes/kubernetes/issues/97550#issue-775380450), all we need to do is add 'arm64' as a supported platform, then build from source

 #### Clone the Kubernetes repo
 ```